dhis2-metadata/NCD_SF/docs/ncd_sf-installation.md

 Great care should be taken to ensure that the server itself and the DHIS2 application are well secured, access rights to collected data should be defined.
 Details on securing a DHIS2 system is outside the scope of this document, and we refer to the [DHIS2 documentation](https://docs.dhis2.org/).

-## Metadata files
+## Preparing the metadata file

 While not always necessary, it can often be advantageous to make certain modifications to the metadata file before importing it into DHIS2.

-## Preparing the metadata file

-It is required to apply some changes to the metadata file before it can be imported.
-The scope of work may vary from package to package.

 ### Default data dimension